-Your doctor will ask about your symptoms, your medical history, and your sexual history.
+You will be asked about your symptoms, your medical history, and your sexual history.
 A physical exam will be done.
 Make sure to tell your doctor about all the medications you are currently taking.
 Your doctor may also ask questions about your partner.

 Your bodily fluids may be tested.
 This can be done with blood tests.

 You may have a psychological assessment.
 This can be done with:

 If your doctor does not find anything significant from the examination or these tests, your doctor may refer you to a psychologist or psychiatrist.